nitishakushwah6/insta_clone/README.md

 ## Testing

-I included a Postman collection file (`Instagram_Clone_API.postman_collection.json`) that you can import to test all the endpoints.
-Check POSTMAN_COLLECTION_README.md for how to use it.
+I included a Postman collection file (`insta_api_collection.json`) that you can import to test all the endpoints.

 ## Common Issues